-[Podcast] AI in Procurement: Marketing Sense of it All
+[Podcast] AI in Procurement: Making Sense of it All

 REV It Up: A Procurement Podcast Series with Procurious